 Foods that contain a normally low pH (acidic foods such as tomatoes, citrus fruits such as oranges, grapefruits, and lemons, or vinegar found in salad dressings) have a risk of causing heartburn when eaten by themselves, or on an empty stomach.

 Heartburn Tip: Limit Acidic Foods

-There other options for fresh fruits besides acidic tomatoes and citrus fruits, but you may still enjoy small portions of acidic foods if you eat them in combination with non-acidic foods such as with pasta or with vegetables.
+There are other options for fresh fruits besides acidic tomatoes and citrus fruits, but you may still enjoy small portions of acidic foods if you eat them in combination with non-acidic foods such as with pasta or with vegetables.
 The acidity will be reduced when acidic foods are eaten in small amounts combined with other non-acidic foods.
 If you find some foods you like are acidic, try eating them in small amounts with other foods to see if heartburn symptoms do not develop.

 Drinks That May Trigger Heartburn

 Food is not the only trigger for heartburn; liquids can easily be a heartburn trigger.
 Heartburn risk can be increased by drinking coffee, caffeinated tea, carbonated drinks, and alcoholic beverages.
 Caffeine can boost acid in the stomach, alcoholic beverages can cause the lower esophageal sphincter to relax and thereby allow gastric contents to enter the esophagus.
-Carbonated drinks may also contain caffeine; however even without caffeine carbonated drinks can bloat the stomach which increases the risk for heartburn.
+Carbonated drinks may also contain caffeine; however, even without caffeine, carbonated drinks can bloat the stomach which increases the risk for heartburn.

 Heartburn Tip: Try Other Drinks

 Drinks that don't contain caffeine or carbonation are far less likely to cause heartburn.
 Herbal teas without caffeine or milk are good choices to reduce the risk of heartburn.